mganzert/library-management/README.md

 - Retrieve a Book by ISBN: Fetch the details of a specific book using its unique ISBN number.

-Search Books by Title or Author: Search for books using either the title or author (or both).
+- Search Books by Title or Author: Search for books using either the title or author (or both).

-Borrow a Book: Borrow a book, which marks it as unavailable in the library.
+- Borrow a Book: Borrow a book, which marks it as unavailable in the library.

-Return a Book: Return a previously borrowed book, marking it as available again.
+- Return a Book: Return a previously borrowed book, marking it as available again.

 <b>How to Run the Application</b>

--Prerequisites
+<b>Prerequisites</b>

-Java 17 installed on your system.
+- Java 17 installed on your system.

-Maven installed (usually, it's included in IntelliJ, but you can also install it separately).
+- Maven installed (usually, it's included in IntelliJ, but you can also install it separately).

-IntelliJ IDEA (or any other Java IDE).
+- IntelliJ IDEA (or any other Java IDE).

--Steps to Run
+<b>Steps to Run</b>

-Clone the Project: If you haven't already, clone the repository using the following command:
+1. Clone the Project: If you haven't already, clone the repository using the following command:

 git clone https://github.com/mganzert/library-management

-Open the Project:
+2. Open the Project:

-Open IntelliJ IDEA.
+3. Open IntelliJ IDEA.

-Click Open and navigate to the folder where you cloned the project.
+4. Click Open and navigate to the folder where you cloned the project.

-Build the Project:
+5. Build the Project:

-Allow the dependencies to download.
+- Allow the dependencies to download.
 Maven should automatically download the necessary dependencies.

-Go to the top menu and click Build -> Rebuild Project to ensure everything is ready.
+- Go to the top menu and click Build -> Rebuild Project to ensure everything is ready.

-Run the Application:
+6. Run the Application:

-Locate the file LibraryApplication.java in the folder src/main/java/com/example/library.
+- Locate the file LibraryApplication.java in the folder src/main/java/com/example/library.

-Click on the green play button next to the main() method to run the application.
+- Click on the green play button next to the main() method to run the application.

-Access the API:
+7. Access the API:

-Once the application is running, you can test the endpoints using Postman or cURL.
+- Once the application is running, you can test the endpoints using Postman or cURL.

-The base URL for accessing the API is http://localhost:8080/books.
+- The base URL for accessing the API is http://localhost:8080/books.

-Example Endpoints
+<b>Example Endpoints</b>

 Add a New Book (POST): http://localhost:8080/books